 CAROLINA BRAGG (2017-18)

-Carolina Bragg (age 17) is a cellist and composer from Brookline, Massachusetts.
+Carolina Bragg (age 18) is a cellist and composer from Brookline, Massachusetts.
 Drawing inspiration from literature and the natural world, Carolina has composed more than fifteen original works, including two professional commissions: one for Friction Quartet as part of their Commissioning Initiative II, and the other a co-commission by A Far Cry and Milton Academy.
 She is a four-time finalist in the ASCAP Morton Gould Young Composer Competition.
 Carolina is grateful to her teachers and mentors, who have included Alla Cohen, Reena Esmail, Paola Prestini, and Kristin Kuster.
 Carolina plays cello in the top ensemble of the Boston Youth Symphony Orchestra.
-Carolina received the Patrina Foundation Fellowship for 2017–2018.

 TIFFANY CUARESMA (2018-19)